nickjj/orats/README.md

 Orats will automatically start your server (you can turn this off with a flag) and also run database migrations or generators depending on what you're doing.

 In order to do this it must know your postgres location, username and password.
 By default it will use localhost for the *location* and *postgres* as the username but if you need to supply those values because yours are different you can use `--pg-location foo` and `--pg-username bar`.

-##### What is `--skip-galaxy`?

-By default the project command will generate ansible related files for you so that you can manage this app's "inventory".
-It also automatically downloads the ansible roles from the [ansible galaxy](https://galaxy.ansible.com/).

-This was done to ensure each app you create has the correct ansible role version to go with it.
-However, if you installed ansible through apt or somewhere outside of your home directory then you will get permissions errors when it tries to download the roles.

-You can fix this by supplying `--sudo-password foo` to the above command if you know ansible is installed outside of your home directory or you can just wait while the command runs and it will prompt you for your sudo password when it gets to that point because orats will attempt to use sudo only after it fails trying to install the roles without sudo.

-If you don't care about the ansible at all you could add `--skip-ansible` to not generate any ansible files.

 ##### Does your redis server use a password?